Brian Zuckerman — REALTOR®

 Why Operator Experience Matters

-I'm an active operator in the wine country hospitality market — so when I evaluate an STR acquisition, I'm running it through the same filter I'd apply to my own portfolio.
-Layout, check-in logistics, seasonal demand patterns, maintenance reality, and the human effort behind the revenue numbers.
-That operator lens shapes what I recommend clients buy, what I tell them to avoid, and the price at which either makes sense.
+Every STR acquisition I evaluate runs through the same filter I apply to my own portfolio: layout efficiency, check-in friction, seasonal demand patterns, maintenance burden, and the human effort behind the revenue numbers.
+That lens shapes what I recommend clients buy, what I tell them to avoid, and the price at which either makes sense.

 Frequently Asked Questions